 Additional clearances may be required for glass, painted surfaces, plastics, vinyl and other materials which may be damaged or melted by radiant or convection heat.
 The manufacturer must be consulted.

-The following information explains the provisions for occupant loads in the BC Building Code (BCBC) and the BC Fire Code (BCFC).
+The following information explains the provisions for occupant loads in the British Columbia Building Code (BCBC) and the British Columbia Fire Code (BCFC).
 There may be other external factors that affect occupant loads for a building or parts of a building, such as municipal bylaws and Liquor and Cannabis Regulation Branch regulations; these are not included within the scope of this document.
-These other factors may be more restrictive than the BCBC or the BCFC but they cannot permit a higher occupant load than the fire code.
+These other factors may be more restrictive than the BCBC or the BCFC, but they cannot permit a higher occupant load than the fire code.

 The BCBC occupant load is based on the intended use as determined by the designer.
 The occupant load determined under the BCFC is the maximum number of people permitted in a space under any condition.